This post is all about how to plan and execute the perfect week-long vacation for any age in Puerto Vallarta.

 Rhythms of the Night Cruise and Dinner Show

 The Rhythms of the Night cruise and dinner show was by far my favorite tour that we did!
-I enjoyed it so much that I’m planning to do it again and take Sasha so he can experience it.
 It’s a full 5-hour excursion with non-stop entertainment.
 I personally felt like it was worth every penny.
 There’s a reason why it’s the #1 tour in Puerto Vallarta.

 This tour does not include hotel pickup, so you’ll have to get yourself to the Maritime Terminal in Puerto Vallarta (unless you are leaving from Nuevo Vallarta, then you go to the Vallarta Center).
 You will need to pay a fee and put your bag through a scanner to enter!
 This is separate from the tour as this is also a base for the Mexican Navy.